dmac420/dmac420/README.md

 - 👋 Hi, I’m @dmac420
 - 👀 I’m interested in HTML, CSS, JavaScript, and PowerShell
 - 🌱 I’m currently learning HTML & CSS, then I will learn JavaScript.
-I am learning them all on W3Schools.
+I am learning them all on W3Schools & FreeCodeCamp.

 <!---